 Do not attach electrical wires to metal objects such as wire fences.
-No-one would ever attach their outdoors Christmas lights to power lines or a metal flagpole.
+No one would ever attach their outdoor Christmas lights to power lines or a metal flagpole.

-Turn off the lights at bedtime.
-While your neighbors might still be awake, they might not notice if snow or wind cause damage to the lights on your property.
+- Turn off the lights at bedtime.
+While your neighbors might still be awake, they might not notice if snow or wind causes damage to the lights on your property.

 Using outdoor Christmas lights wisely is important for safety and preserving your holiday spirit!